Mingyu: 2011–2014: Pre-debut

-2015–present: Seventeen and solo activities
+2015–present: Seventeen, solo and sub-unit activities

 Mingyu and Wonwoo in a performance of "Bittersweet".

 In 2015, Mingyu debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 26.
 Since debuting in Seventeen, he has participated in the songwriting of over 45 songs.

 In February 2018, Mingyu was announced as the new MC for SBS' weekly music program Inkigayo alongside Jung Chae-yeon of DIA and actor Song Kang.
 He held the role until late 2019.

 In 2021, Mingyu and Seventeen bandmate Wonwoo released a digital single titled "Bittersweet", featuring Lee Hi.

-In 2025, Mingyu as a member of Seventeen's fourth sub-unit.
-He, alongside S.Coups under the name S.Coups X Mingyu, released a six-track EP titled Hype Vibes on September 29.
+In 2025, Mingyu debuted as a member of Seventeen's fourth sub-unit.
+He, alongside S.Coups under the name CxM, released a six-track EP titled Hype Vibes on September 29.

 Other ventures

 Fashion

 In 2022, Mingyu attended an event with French jeweler Cartier in Seoul.
 He was later featured on the cover of Dazed Koreas December issue wearing the brand.
 In February 2023, Mingyu attended Italian fashion house Marni's Fall/Winter 2023 runway show in Tokyo.
 In February 2024, Mingyu attended French fashion house Dior's show at Paris Fashion week, where he was profiled by Vogue.